Propertis of Thermal Insulation Materials.

 Compressive Strength

-Some insulation material such as calcium silicate and perlite are hard materials and they have compressive strength.
-At high forces these materials break.
-The ability of these insulation material to withstand compressive loads is called compressive strength.
+Certain insulation materials, such as calcium silicate and perlite, are rigid in nature and possess measurable compressive strength.
+Under the application of high mechanical loads, these materials may fracture.
+The capacity of such insulation materials to withstand compressive forces without failure is referred to as compressive strength.

 Flexural Resistance/ Breaking Load